zyn-org/zyn/README.md

 ## 🔧 Configuration

 Zyn uses TOML format for configuration.
-See the [`examples/config/`](examples/config/) directory for configuration examples.
+See the [`examples/config/`](examples/config/) directory for examples.

 ## 📚 Documentation